binarynonsense/comic-book-reader/README.md

     - Search dictionary terms from:
       - Wiktionary Dictionary.

+<sup>[1]</sup> Images only.

-<sup>[1]</sup> Reading EPUB Ebooks is an experimental / extra feature outside the main scope of the project.
+<sup>[2]</sup> Reading EPUB Ebooks is an experimental / extra feature outside the main scope of the project.
 It may not work for all files and could be removed in future versions if the need arises.

-<sup>[2]</sup> Creating and modifying CBR files are disabled by default.
+<sup>[3]</sup> Creating and modifying CBR files are disabled by default.
 They can be enabled in the preferences but require a third-party command-line tool ([rar](https://www.win-rar.com/cmd-shell-mode.html?&L=0) from WinRAR) to be installed in the system.

 ## Basic Controls: